 \subsection{Enriched Structural Metadata Construction}

 We fully leverage OPSIN's grammatical tokenization and initial XML parse tree construction.
-We perform substantial engineering to transform the parse tree into a complete and explicit structural metadata representation suitable for guiding molecular structure description generation.
-Importantly, these modifications do not alter OPSIN's native structure reconstruction process.
+We perform substantial engineering to transform the parse tree into a metadata representation suitable for guiding molecular structure description generation.
+Importantly, these modifications do not alter OPSIN's native structure construction process.
 Our tool serves as an adaptive extension of OPSIN, preserving full compatibility with chemical name-to-structure conversion while providing a semantically complete and well-organized structural representation.
-This design facilitates compatibility with future OPSIN updates and a principled sanity check by comparing reconstructed structures with those from the native OPSIN pipeline, ensuring the reliability of generated metadata.
+This design facilitates compatibility with future OPSIN updates and a principled sanity check by comparing converted structures with those from the native OPSIN pipeline, ensuring the reliability of generated metadata.